Canelabiz/python/Python.md

 To re-create the enviroment with the same packages and versions elsewhere
 `pip install -r requirements.txt`

 Lastly, remember to exclude the virtual environment folder from source control by adding it to the ignore list (see Version Control Ignores).
+.ignore file:
+`\appenv`

 ---